-The 2013 BMW 328i sedan is powered by a turbocharged four-cylinder engine, which most reviewers agree offers a winning combination of power and fuel economy.
+The BMW 3-Series sedan is powered by a turbocharged four-cylinder engine, which most auto writers agree offers a winning combination of power and fuel economy.
 A six-speed manual transmission is standard, while an eight-speed automatic is available as a no-cost option.
-Critics say that the automatic transmission shifts quickly and smoothly.
+Reviewers say that the automatic transmission shifts quickly and smoothly.
 The EPA reports that the 328i sedan gets 23/33 mpg city/highway with the automatic transmission, which is quite good for an upscale midsize car.
 If you want more power, 335i sedans come with a turbocharged six-cylinder engine that earns similar fuel economy.
 Coupe and convertible models, which are based on the previous generation, see slightly lower fuel economy estimates.
 Historically, the 3-Series has been regarded as one of the best-handling sedans in the class, and reviewers maintain that although the 3-Series grew larger with its 2012 redesign, it still offers thrilling handling and a composed ride.

-High-quality materials impress reviewers who’ve test driven the 2013 3-Series.
+High-quality materials impress automotive journalists who’ve test driven the 2013 BMW 3-Series.
 They say that the 3-Series cabin features logically placed controls and exceptional build quality, though a few auto writers say that BMW’s iDrive system could be easier to use.
 Some critics also note that leather seats ought to be standard at the 3-Series’ price point, but others point out positive attributes, such as the sedan’s spacious back seat.
 Standard features on the 328i sedan include rain-sensing windshield wipers, dual-zone automatic climate control, Bluetooth phone connectivity, a USB port and iDrive, which features a 6.5-inch color display.
 Options and features available in packages include wood or aluminum trim, navigation, lane departure and forward collision warning systems, an upgraded Harman Kardon stereo, a moonroof, parking sensors and a backup camera.

 - "Regardless of body style, the 2013 BMW 3 Series is an impressively well-rounded and highly desirable entry-level luxury car." -- Edmunds